 Thanks to all who visit this web site and to those who take the time to contact Frank about his instruments.
 If you’d like to visit Frank and his wife, Karen, in person, they will be making the long trek to North Carolina to vend at the Outer Banks Bluegrass Festival on Roanoke Island, September 23-26, 2015.
 This festival is a new venue for them and they are very excited to be able to vend in this part of the country.
 The band lineup for this festival features well known bands including Rhonda Vincent and the Rage, Doyle Lawson and Quicksilver, Little Roy & Lizzie (Lizzie plays one of Frank’s 5-strings), Dailey & Vincent (BJ Cherryholmes plays one of Frank’s 4-strings), Volume Five and many more.
 The highlight Saturday night will be a reunion performance by the Cherryholmes.
 BJ and Molly have played Frank’s Fiddles since they were nine and twelve.
 To check out the entire lineup (click here).

-Frank’s Fiddles, owned by Frank Daniels and located in Meridian, Idaho, is celebrating its 17th year in business this year.
+Frank’s Fiddles, owned by Frank Daniels and located in Meridian, Idaho, is celebrating its 18th year in business this year.
 What a rewarding journey this has been thanks to our loyal customers and to all of the great friends we’ve made along the way.
 Frank has now exceeded his goal of making 200 fiddles/violins and will soon be starting on #217, a 4-string with a Carolina Poplar back, sides and neck.